pulumi/pulumi-hugo/themes/default/content/blog/extending-pulumi-languages-with-yaml-cue-jsonnet-rust/index.md

 I believe that CUE could open up a whole world of possibilities for Pulumi and I'm excited to see what myself and others can come up with in this space in 2022.

-To use CUE as a compiler for Pulumi YAMl, you need to update the `Pulumi.yaml` file with the following compiler options:
+To use CUE as a compiler for Pulumi YAML, you need to update the `Pulumi.yaml` file with the following compiler options:

 ```yaml
 runtime: